Ro0t-set/BackupManager/docs/en/guide/frontend.md

 title: Frontend
 ---

-The frontend is a React app powered by Vite and Tailwind.
+The frontend is a React app with Vite and Tailwind.

-## Main commands
+## Main Commands

 ```bash
 cd frontend